 8. Combine errands and drive less.
 Have one errand day to run errands.
 Carpool with others.
 Walk instead of driving everywhere if possible.

 10. Compost.
-Return those materials back the earth in which they came from.
+Return those materials back to the earth in which they came from.
 We try to compost everything from tea bags, bananas, and cooked vegetable scraps to dead leaves and used bedding.
 Doing something so simple will yield you much richer soil.

 11. Do not waste food.
 Do not throw it away.
 Eat leftovers.
 Freeze scraps and leftovers.
 Feed it to the chickens, cats, and/or dogs.
 Compost it.
 Just don't waste it!